winktool/XDP-Proxy/README.md

 If the tool fails to load or attach the XDP program, it is recommended you set `verbose` to 5 or above so LibXDP outputs specific warnings and errors.

 ## ❓ F.A.Q.
-### I receive BPF errors when increasing the `MIN_PORT` and `MAX_PORT` range.
-What can I do?
-Unfortunately, the amount of source ports available is limited by default due to limitations with the BPF verifier.
-By default, 21 source ports are available meaning only 21 connections are supported concurrently.

-In order to raise these limitations, you will need to build a custom Linux kernel.
-More details regarding this issue along with kernel patches are available [here](./patches).

 ### Why are binaries and configs named `xdpfwd`?
 Originally, this project was called **XDP Forwarding**.
 After I revamped the project, I decided to rename the main project to **XDP Proxy** since that suits the project more in my opinion.
 However, executable names like `xdpproxy` doesn't flow as well in my opinion, so I decided to keep binaries and config names/paths set to `xdpfwd`.